suchsoak/Powershell_script/Doc/update.md

 `Write-Host $windows -ForegroundColor Blue`: This command displays the Windows logo stored in the $windows variable using Write-Host cmdlet.
 The -ForegroundColor parameter is set to "Blue" to display the logo in blue color.

-`Install-WindowsUpdate -MicrosoftUpdate`: If the user enters "y", this command is executed.
+`Install-Module PSWindowsUpdate    `: If the user enters "y", this command is executed.
 It uses the Install-WindowsUpdate cmdlet to initiate the installation of Windows updates using the Microsoft Update service.

 `"n" { exit }`: If the user enters "n", this section is executed.
 The script simply exits, terminating the execution.